encarnac/tv-movie-reminder/README.md

 - [x] Display user's Google Calendar events
 - [x] Delete a reminder from the user's calendar
 - [x] Add a movie to the user's calendar
-- [ ] Add a show to the user's calendar
+- [x] Add a show to the user's calendar
-- [ ] Create 'tv-movie' calendar if none exists
+- [x] Create 'tv-movie' calendar if none exists
 - [ ] Display user’s info in offcanvas
+- [x] Create a database to store calendar offline
 ### v1.1.0
 - [ ] Implement useReducer
 - [ ] Implement useContext